 CSI Volume Features Support

-Additionally, you can configure remote command execution on a selected Container of the Pod.
+Additionally, you can configure remote command execution in a selected Container of the Pod.
 This command execution can be configured just before or after a Pod backup and just after volume snapshot/clone creation.
 More details in here.

 The main distinction between CSI Volume Cloning and CSI Volume Snapshot is that Volume Cloning creates an exact duplicate of the specified volume, meanwhile, the Volume Snapshot represents a point-in-time copy of a volume.
 Therefore, a snapshot-based backup offers greater consistency.